gebienha/embedded-system-simulation-framework/README.md

 **Spim** a simulator that runs MIPS32 assembly programs and provides a simple debugger and OS services.

-**JsSpim** extended Spim by compiling it to WebAssembly (via Emscripten) and creating an interactive web-based environment.
+**JsSpim** extended Spim by compiling it to WebAssembly (via Emscripten), creating an interactive web-based environment, and adding some features.

-**This simulator** builds further on **JsSpim**, focusing on enhanced usability, visualization, and educational tools.
+**This simulator** builds further on **JsSpim**, focusing on enhanced usability, visualization, and educational tools, especially for OS course.

 ---